Shannon Forrest

-Shannon Forrest (born August 22, 1973 in Easley, South Carolina) is an American drummer and percussionist known primarily for his session work.
+Shannon Forrest (born August 22, 1973, in Easley, South Carolina) is an American drummer and percussionist known primarily for his session work.
 As a session drummer, he has contributed to the work of many well-known artists, and he is also a producer and engineer.
-Additionally, he was the touring drummer of Toto from 2014 to 2019.
+Additionally, he served as touring drummer of Toto from 2014 to 2019, and again from 2024 to the present.

 Biography

 Session work

 Forrest began his career working with his father Otis Forrest at The Sounding Board Studio in Easley, SC.
 There he recorded many projects with traditional southern Gospel and local country artists.
-He moved on to work as a Nashville session musician, where Forrest has been involved in the recording of successful albums by Brooks & Dunn, Taylor Swift, Rascal Flatts, Carrie Underwood, Mary Chapin Carpenter, The Chieftains, Willie Nelson, Ricky Skaggs, Trisha Yearwood, Lee Ann Womack, Jerry Douglas, Merle Haggard, Tim McGraw, Josh Turner, Toby Keith, Alabama, Montgomery Gentry, Kenny Rogers and many others.
+He moved on to work as a Nashville session musician, where Forrest has been involved in the recording of successful albums by Brooks & Dunn, Taylor Swift, Rascal Flatts, Carrie Underwood, Mary Chapin Carpenter, The Chieftains, Willie Nelson, Ricky Skaggs, Trisha Yearwood, Lee Ann Womack, Jerry Douglas, Merle Haggard, Tim McGraw, Josh Turner, Toby Keith, Alabama, Montgomery Gentry, Kenny Rogers, Michael McDonald and many others.